Learn about actual and potential costs

 How can I gain leverage during negotiations?

-What advantages do your products have over competitors'?
+What advantages do your products have over your competitors' products?

-Do your products require additional maintenance to keep running at maximum capacity?
-What level of maintenance is recommended?
+Do your products require additional maintenance to continue running at maximum capacity?
+What level of maintenance do you recommend?

 What warranty do you offer with your products?
 Is there additional insurance available for purchase?